varamdas/sas-teams-webhook/Code/README.md

 # teams-webhook-test: Code
 This folder contains the code used to make the API call to GitHub for this project as well as the post call to the webhook.
-This specific ReadMe will be updated to include information on the macro variables used in this program, the values for which are not included and a user would have to create themselves.
+This specific ReadMe will include the most up-to-date information on the program, how it works and how to use it, and the macro variables used in the program.

-MACRO Variables:
+# Macro Variables

+# Usage